Expansion of trade, economy in India, Aus to provide huge opportunities for students: Goyal | Education

 He said education is an important element both in the current and future engagements with Australia.

-"So as trade and economy expand, the opportunities for students also naturally expand and that's what we have aimed for," he said while interacting with students here at the University of New South Wales.
+"So as trade and economy expand, the opportunities for students also naturally expand and that's what we have aimed for," he said while interacting with students here at the University of New South Wales (NSW).

 He called for taking India-Australia partnership in education to greater heights and invited the university to expand its footprints in India.